-When income is projected at new admission or interim, iIf third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.
+If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months

-Before placing bills and documentation in the tenant file, the PHACOC -will redact all personally identifiable information.
+Before placing bills and documentation in the tenant file, the PHA will redact all personally identifiable information.

-If the PHACOC -receives documentation from a verification source that contains the individual's specific diagnosis, information regarding the individual's treatment, and/or information regarding the nature or severity of the person's disability, the PHACOC will immediately dispose of this confidential information; this information will never be maintained in the individual's file.
-If the information needs to disposed of, the PHACOC will note in the individual's file that verification was received, the date received, and the name and address of the person/organization that provided the verification.
-Under no circumstances will PHACOC -include an applicant's or resident's medical records in the file [Notice PIH 2010-26].
+If the PHA receives documentation from a verification source that contains the individual's specific diagnosis, information regarding the individual's treatment, and/or information regarding the nature or severity of the person's disability, the PHA will immediately dispose of this confidential information; this information will never be maintained in the individual's file.
+If the information needs to be disposed of, the PHA will note in the individual's file that verification was received, the date received, and the name and address of the person/organization that provided the verification.
+Under no circumstances will PHA include an applicant's or resident's medical records in the file [Notice PIH 2010-26].